-Once the coverage of the GSoD Indices had been established (163 countries with a population of over one million, and the period 1975-2019), the next step was to prepare the various data sources used to be merged into a single data set.
+Once the coverage of the GSoD Indices had been established (166 countries, and the period 1975-2020), the next step was to prepare the various data sources used to be merged into a single data set.

-An initial country-year matrix was created containing 7,335 country-years (163 countries over 45 years).
-However, not all the countries were in existence for the entire period.
-The German Democratic Republic ceased to exist during the period so the country-years after its dissolution were deleted.
+The input data were subsetted to include only the country-years covered by the GSoD Indices.
+For example, the German Democratic Republic ceased to exist during the covered period so the country-years after its dissolution were deleted.
 In other cases, such as the former Soviet republics, the countries were formed during the period covered.
 The country-years before these countries gained independence were therefore deleted.
-After excluding all these country-years, the country-year matrix contained 6,857 country-years.
-In all cases, a standard procedure was followed.
+After excluding all these country-years, the country-year matrix contained 7,123 country-years.
+In all cases, a standard procedure for success states was used, broadly following the procedures of the Varieties of Democracy project.
 Czechia is the successor of Czechoslovakia, Russia is the successor of the Soviet Union, Serbia is a successor of Yugoslavia and so on.
 For a detailed description of this procedure see Coppedge et al. (2016b).

-Since the different data sources came in different forms, a common set of identifying variables was created for each of the 12 data sources: the year, the country name, the country code and the country-year.
-The codes from the Correlates of War (COW code) were used for the country code variable.
+Since the different data sources came in different forms, a common set of identifying variables was created for each of the 12 data sources: the year and a country code.
+The numeric codes from the Correlates of War (COW code) were used for the country code variable.
 Some data sources, such as V-Dem, already included this variable but it had to be created for other data sources based on the name or abbreviation of the country.
-The country-year variable was created by concatenating the values from the country-code variable (of between 2 and 920) with the values for the year variable (from 1975 to 2019).
-This resulted in a country-year variable with a value from 21975 to 9202019, which uniquely identifies each combination of country and year in the data set.
+In the final version of the dataset, these identifiers are complemented by a country-year variable that was created by concatenating the values from the country-code variable (of between 2 and 920) with the values for the year variable (from 1975 to 2020).
+This resulted in a country-year variable with a value from 21975 to 9202020), which uniquely identifies each combination of country and year in the data set.